Rationale for Equity in Guided Pathways

 - BaTS faculty work to align English & Math pathways, so all students can complete college-level Math and English early in their educational careers.

-In the course mapping process that we are engaging in this year, it is important to understand that the goal is not just the simple act of putting courses on a map and giving them to students as guidance.
+It is important to understand that the goal of course mapping is not just the simple act of putting courses on a map and giving them to students as guidance.
 We are asking faculty to grapple with some important equity questions as they develop their course maps this year, questions such as:

 - Are your degrees and certificates accessible to all types of students?